se-rmutl/engse207/frontend/agent_notification/README.md

 ```

 ## Build installer package for windows
-This source is configed for windows environment onlyd, if you want to build for MacOS or Unix please find out on the internet.
+This source is configed for windows environment only, if you want to build for MacOS or Unix please find out on the internet.

 ``` bash
 npm run build